 Probate Consultants help you complete your application for a Grant of Probate in TAS or Grant of Letters of Administration in TAS with the expertise you would expect from a solicitor but without the excessive legal fees and lengthy turnaround times.

-Our co- founder, Thomas Torcello, is an Australian lawyer who realised that operating as Probate Consultants, rather than a traditional law firm, allowed us to offer our clients a bespoke, one-to-one service, whilst delivering the same legal outcome as Probate Lawyers.
+Our co- founder, Thomas Torcello, is an Australian lawyer (non-practising) who realised that operating as Probate Consultants, rather than a traditional law firm, allowed us to offer our clients a bespoke, one-to-one service, whilst delivering the same outcome as Probate Lawyers.